-Private and confidential as detailed here (www.terracon.com/disclaimer).
-If you cannot access the hyperlink, please e-mail sender.
+Private and confidential as detailed here (www.terracon.o com/disclaimer). sender.
+If you cannot access the hyperlink, please e-mail

-From: Brent Kusek <bkusek@cityofalliance.net></bkusek@cityofalliance.net> Sent: Monday, October 3, 2022 1:24 PM То: Ramer, Jean L Subject: RE: MEAN Solar Site - Comments Requested Kusek
+From: Brent Kusek <BKusek@cityofalliance.net> Sent: Monday, October 3, 2022 1:24 PM

+To: Ramer, Jean L

 The City of Alliance requires the issuance of a Conditional Use Permit for this type of land use in Agriculture Zoning.
 Information on many of the issues you are asking feedback for would be discussed and noted during the CUP process.